David Gregory (politician): Legal career

-Gregory practices as a litigator in the St. Louis Area.
+Gregory is a conservative lawyer and litigation attorney in multiple states with his headquarters in St. Louis, Missouri.
 He is the founder of The Injury Counsel law firm.
+He has represented MLB & NHL players, professional fighters, corporations and other notable public figures.

 In 2019, he won a business fraud lawsuit with a $1.63 million jury verdict, and, in 2021, an animal abuse case for $1.3 million.
-Gregory has been selected to Super Lawyers’ Rising Stars.